John Schneider as Bo Duke, race car driver & former moonshine runner

-Though Bo only wears the jacket once, it works well for both his character and a proud, active Southerner.
+Though Bo only wears the jacket once, it works well for his character.
 Of course, the show’s location in sunny California prevented jackets from being a practical everyday costume consideration.

 The previously-discussed sartorial anomaly “Happy Birthday, General Lee” (Episode 7.01) gives us a glimpse of the show’s attempt at a flashback episode where Hazzard in 1976 looks far more like it does in 1984 than it did in 1978.
 The episode briefly shows Bo exiting the family truck wearing a distinctive blue denim jacket with tan suede panels across the shoulders and back.
 A large “clean denim” patch on the back indicates that a large patch or logo has likely been removed from the jacket.
 Bo removes the jacket almost immediately when he gets out of the truck – as this episode was filmed in the middle of a hot California summer, we can’t blame him – and it is never seen again.